Swedish Royal Burial Sites: House of Bernadotte, 1818 – present

 Carl XV, King of Sweden and Norway (reigned July 8, 1859 – September 18, 1872)

 King Carl XV was born at Stockholm Palace on May 3, 1826, the eldest son of King Oscar I and Joséphine of Leuchtenberg.
 On June 19, 1850, he married Louise of the Netherlands, niece of King William II of the Netherlands through her father and niece of William I of Prussia, German Emperor, through her mother.
 The couple had two children, Prince Carl Oscar, who died at age one, and Princess Louise who married King Frederik VIII of Denmark.
-Although no subsequent monarchs of Sweden have been his descendant, Carl XV’s descendants occupy or have occupied the thrones of Denmark, Luxembourg, Greece, Belgium, and Norway.
+Although no subsequent monarchs of Sweden have been his descendants, Carl XV’s descendants occupy or have occupied the thrones of Denmark, Luxembourg, Greece, Belgium, and Norway.

 King Carl XV died in Malmö, Sweden on September 18, 1872, at age 46 and was buried at Riddarholmen Church.
 He was succeeded by his brother King Oscar II.